hughrun/ephemetoot/README.md

 ## Do less

-### Hide skipped items (--hide_skipped)
+### Hide skipped items (--hide-skipped)

 If you skip a lot of items (e.g. you skip direct messages) it may clutter your log file to list these every time you run the script.
-You can suppress them from the output by using the `--hide_skipped` flag.
+You can suppress them from the output by using the `--hide-skipped` flag.

 ### Hide everything (--quiet)